 Palisades Vineyard is located in the northern reaches of Napa Valley in the shadow of the rocky Palisades, a part of the Vaca mountain range.
 This property enjoys a rich history, relating to both prospecting and viticulture and was part of the original Rancho Carne Humana land grant.
 Immigrants from Scotland, James Horn and his wife Jeannie, purchased 160 acres in 1871 including what is now Palisades Vineyard.
 A deed from 1878, which noted Horn transferring part of his property to an R.F.
 Grigsby, references Horn’s already established orchard and vineyard – conceivably these vines may have been planted a few years prior to the deed.
 These would be among some of the early hillside vineyard plantings in Napa Valley (for reference vines on the Schramsberg’s hillside property were originally planted in the 1860s).
 The Horns built the still-existing ranch house in 1882.
 Over the years, the family sold off parts of their property until they sold the remainder (98 acres) in 1893.

-In the early 1900s, an Italian immigrant from Liguria, Domenico Barberis, moved to the northern part of Napa Valley.
 These northern hills are dotted with old mines that produced silver and a handful of other metals.
 Robert Louis Stevenson’s Silverado Squatters, celebrates this region and the people he met during his honeymoon.

 Domenico Barberis originally worked one of these mines near the property.
 His brother, who was living in Italy at the time, chose a wife for Domenico; Gilda immigrated to the U.S. where she met Domenico for the first time, they married in 1908.
 In 1907, Domenico purchased this property.
 The family soon planted and managed their vineyard while raising six children, all of whom were born on the property.
 Until 1992, their only son Frank Barberis managed the vineyard and sold the grapes to several Napa Valley wineries.
-Like many other farmers in the Calistgga area, the Barberis family also had a large plum orchard.
+Like many other farmers in Calistoga, the Barberis family also had a large plum orchard.

 Domenico built the still-standing wooden winery building in 1915.
 The inside looks like a country barn with a variety of historical items.
 Period winemaking equipment can be found among the rafters including a vintage conveyor belt and a metal grape hopper.
 A much-faded sign on the exterior of the structure still marks this as bonded winery number 118, making it one of the oldest in the state.